Classical theism

 Classical theism is a theological and philosophical form of theism that conceives of God as the ultimate reality, characterized by attributes such as omnibenevolence, omnipotence, and omniscience.
-Rooted in the ancient Greek philosophy of Plato and Aristotle, classical theism presents God as a deity that is immutable, impassible, transcendent, and entirely self-sufficient.
-This understanding of God emphasizes divine simplicity, where God's essence and existence are identical, making him fundamentally distinct from all created beings.
+Rooted in the ancient Greek philosophy of Plato and Aristotle, classical theism presents God as the simple infinite act of being that is immutable, impassible, transcendent, and entirely self-sufficient.
+This understanding of God emphasizes divine simplicity where God's essence and existence are identical—making him fundamentally distinct from all created entities.

 Throughout history, classical theism has significantly shaped the doctrines of major religious traditions, particularly within Judaism, Christianity, and Islam.
 In Jewish thought, philosophers like Philo and Maimonides emphasized the unity and transcendence of God, aligning closely with classical theistic principles.
-The early Church Fathers, like Irenaeus, Clement of Alexandria and Augustine incorporated classical theistic ideas into Christian theology, establishing a framework that was later to be refined by medieval thinkers such as Thomas Aquinas.
+The early Church Fathers, like Irenaeus, Clement of Alexandria and Augustine incorporated classical theistic ideas into Christian theology, establishing a framework that was later to be refined by medieval thinkers such as Thomas Aquinas and Anselm of Canterbury.
 Islamic philosophers such as Avicenna and Al-Farabi adopted classical theistic concepts to articulate a vision of God as utterly singular and beyond human comprehension.